-Vision impairment and blindness affects people of all ages but is more dominant in old age.
-However, it is notable that most of the leading causes of blindness and vision impairment are preventable and can be treated.
+Vision impairment and blindness affect people of all ages but are more dominant in old age.

 What is the difference between blindness and vision impairment?

 Blindness is the state of complete loss of vision, due to either illnesses or genetic conditions.
-Vision impairment refers to the decrease of visual ability to a certain degree that results in problems that cannot be fixed by corrective methods such as glasses or corrective surgery.
-There are different categories of vision Impairment and blindness.
+Vision impairment refers to the decrease of visual ability to a certain degree, resulting in problems that cannot be fixed by corrective methods such as glasses or corrective surgery.
+There are different categories of vision impairment and blindness.

 Types of vision impairment